-There are situations where couples cannot achieve a successful pregnancy with the woman’s own oocytes (e.g. cancer treatment, genetic diseases, premature menopause) and would therefore have to consider IVF treatment with egg donation.
+There are a variety of reasons why couples may want to use donated eggs to fulfil their dream of having a child.
+There are situations where couples cannot achieve a successful pregnancy with the woman’s own oocytes (e.g. cancer treatment, genetic diseases, premature menopause) and may therefore decide to try for conception with donor eggs and IVF.

 First, however, each couple’s initial situation has to be assessed in a professional and comprehensive way and any questions the couple may have must be answered.
-For example by MUDr.
-Libor Hradecký Ph.D., the Medical Director of the IVF Centers Prof. Zech in the Czech Republic.
-For 15 years now, he and his Pilsen-based team have helped couples realize their dream of having a child through IVF treatment with donor eggs.
+MUDr.
+Libor Hradecký Ph.D., the Medical Director of the IVF Centers Prof. Zech in the Czech Republic, for instance, would be pleased to welcome you in Pilsen and provide you with detailed consultation.
+For 15 years now, he and his Pilsen-based team have helped couples realize their dream of having a child through donor egg IVF.

 “What are the situations where egg donation may help?”